 Simple English definitions for legal terms

-Read a random definition: lease option
+Read a random definition: structural unemployment

 A residuary beneficiary is someone who gets anything left over from a will or trust after all the other things have been given to specific people.
 It's like getting the last piece of cake after everyone else has had a slice.
 This leftover property is called a residuary bequest.
 Sometimes, if a residuary beneficiary does something wrong to get the property, a court might say they can't have it.